 If you want to do your own search of managers with certain track records – register for our database to customize your search amongst hundreds of programs.

 To be clear, there are probably thousands of programs that have opened and closed in the time these managers took to produce double digit compound rates of return.
 These are definitely the outliers.
-The success stories, just as Ed Thorpe was an outlier.
-Now, maybe Thorpe did it with less risk; these drawdowns are definitely on the higher side and nobody here is able to claim no losing quarters.
+The success stories, just as Ed Thorp was an outlier.
+Now, maybe Thorp did it with less risk; these drawdowns are definitely on the higher side and nobody here is able to claim no losing quarters.
 But he also did it with less money than some of these and for a shorter time period.
 The longer you trade, the more apt you are to run into a poor environment/streak of bad luck/etc. , and some of these are going on 30 years.

 Back to Michael Batnick – not only does he highlight that these sort of strategies shouldn’t be compared to the S&P 500 – something we’ve talked about here – but argues that these alternative strategies should be viewed as an “insurance” or what we consider to be “crisis period performance.”